Dimazik123/Dimazik123/README.md

-- 👋 Hi, I’m @Dimazik123
+- 👋 Hi, I’m @Lel
-- 👀 I’m interested in hacking, programming, malware, hacks ;)
+- 👀 I’m interested in ;)
-- 🌱 I’m currently learning html, css, javascript
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...